Registration and Fundraising Minimums

 *Reduced registration fees are available for people who have or have had cancer and Fred Hutch and UW Medicine employees.

-Choose the distance that works for you.
+Choose the distance that challenges you and join an outstanding community.
 And remember — it’s a ride, not a race!
-We’re in this to have fun, fundraise, and support one another.
-So although we know you’ll give it your all, please be aware that Obliteride does not track or post official finish times.
+Obliteride does not track or post official finish times.

 25-Mile Ride